Little Boy Lost

-As most of you know, the past several years have been very difficult for my family given the death of my eldest son, Daniel, in late 2015.
+The past several years have been very difficult for my family given the death of my eldest son, Daniel, in late 2015.
 Throughout the process of trying to find Daniel medical treatment for the disease of addiction, and throughout my own grief process, I realized that I had come out of this wormhole a very different person.
 It was a journey that I never intended to venture through, yet I found myself time and time again living in a hell that I wouldn’t wish on my worst enemy.
 I didn’t want the lessons I had learned, the mistakes I had made, or the discrimination I had discovered, to drift away into the cosmos without ever resulting in some type of meaning.
 So, I began journaling and documenting the events of my life and the events of Daniel’s life in attempts to raise awareness, educate the masses, and encourage others to stand with me as we fight an epidemic that is ripping children from their parents on a daily basis.

-Wes and I never asked to be bestowed with the knowledge encompassed in this book, but were forced to learn it as we found ourselves living a life we couldn’t escape.
+My youngest son Wes and I never asked to be bestowed with the knowledge encompassed in this book, but were forced to learn it as we found ourselves living a life we couldn’t escape.
 We hope by putting our experience into words, it will help others avoid the pitfalls we encountered.
-No matter where you are at in your life right now, we strongly believe that you could benefit from the stories and information we’ve gathered together in this memoir.
+No matter where you are in your life right now, we strongly believe that you could benefit from the stories and information we’ve gathered together in this memoir.
 May it bless you, your family, your friends, and spark a much-needed change in our medical systems, government, and communities.
 Knowledge is power, but it is nothing without action.